skip to content

 This MPhil contains two regional courses, taught in alternate years:

-• The Archaeology of North America and Mesoamerica covers the rise of complex societies in two areas of North America (the Southeast US and the American Southwest) and the archaeology of Mexico and Central America (including the Olmec, Maya, Zapotec, Teotihuacan, and Aztec polities).
-This course will next be taught in 2020-21.
+This module covers the rise of increasingly complex societies in two areas of North America (the Southeast US and the American Southwest) and the archaeology of Mexico and Central America (including the Olmec, Maya, Zapotec, Teotihuacan, and Aztec polities).

 • the origins and spread of agriculture